 Waters’ work has been supported by the Russell Sage, Rockefeller, Ford, Mellon, W.T.
 Grant, MacArthur Foundation, and Robert Wood Johnson Foundations, as well as by the Foundation for Child Development, the National Institutes of Health, and the National Science Foundation.
 She has held fellowships from the Guggenheim Foundation, the Russell Sage Foundation, and the Radcliffe Institute for Advanced Study.
 She was elected to membership in the Sociological Research Association in 1993.
 In 2003-2004, she was named a Walter Channing Cabot Faculty Fellow for “eminence in history, literature or art."
 In 2005, she was elected to membership in the American Philosophical Society; in 2006, to the American Academy of Arts and Sciences; and in 2010, to the National Academy of Sciences.

 Waters has won wide recognition for her teaching and advising, including seven prizes for undergraduate teaching.
+In 2018, she was named the first PVK Professor of Arts and Sciences at Harvard University, the highest honor recognizing scholarly achievement that the Faculty of Arts & Sciences can bestow on one of its members.
 She was named a Harvard College Professor 1999-2004 to honor excellence in teaching.
 She was director of the Undergraduate Program in Sociology from 1993-2001 and 2012-2013.
 Her lecture for graduate students, “Teaching, Research and Having a Life,” is a popular video at the Derek Bok Center for Teaching at Harvard University.
 She teaches courses on research methods, immigration and ethnicity, race and ethnic relations, American society and public policy, and the sociology of sports.
 Seven of her graduate advisees have won National Science Foundation Dissertation Improvement Grants.
 Two of her advisees, Wendy Roth and Helen Marrow, have won the American Sociological Association's Best Dissertation Award.